TraxDinosaur/MysticWizardBot/README.md

 1. **Invite HogwartsMagic Bot to your Telegram group.**
 2. **Use the provided commands to interact with the bot and explore the magical world of Harry Potter!**

+## Wiki Integration

+For more in-depth information about the Harry Potter universe, visit our [Wiki](https://github.com/TraxDinosaur/MysticWizardBot/wiki)!

 ## Disclaimer

 This bot is not affiliated with or endorsed by J.K.
 Rowling, Warner Bros, or any associated parties.
 It is purely created for entertainment purposes within the Telegram platform.